Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: Abstract

 \section{Abstract}

 Unsupervised learning aims to capture the underlying structure of potentially large and high-dimensional datasets.
-Traditionally, this involves using dimensionality reduction methods to project data onto interpretable spaces or organizing points into meaningful clusters.
-In practice, these methods are used sequentially, without guaranteeing that the clustering aligns well with the conducted dimensionality reduction.
-In this work, we offer a fresh perspective: that of distributions.
-Leveraging tools from optimal transport, particularly the Gromov-Wasserstein distance, we unify clustering and dimensionality reduction into a single framework called distributional reduction.
-This allows us to jointly address clustering and dimensionality reduction with a single optimization problem.
-Through comprehensive experiments, we highlight the versatility and interpretability of our method and show that it outperforms existing approaches across a variety of image and genomics datasets.
+Traditionally, this involves using dimensionality reduction (DR) methods to project data onto lower-dimensional spaces or organizing points into meaningful clusters (clustering).
+In this work, we revisit these approaches under the lens of optimal transport and exhibit relationships with the Gromov-Wasserstein problem.
+This unveils a new general framework, called distributional reduction, that recovers DR and clustering as special cases and allows addressing them jointly within a single optimization problem.
+We empirically demonstrate its relevance to the identification of low-dimensional prototypes representing data at different scales, across multiple image and genomic datasets.